2018–2019 Gaza border protests: 2–7 May

 The IDF struck a Hamas outpost in northern Gaza which was used to launch burning objects at Israeli territory.
 Maj Avichai Adraee tweeted "Attack kites are not a kids' game and we don't see it that way.
 Hamas is using you [Gazans] and is pushing you toward the circle of terrorism," while Shai Hajaj, head of Merhavim Regional Council in southern Israel, said "When the courts in Jerusalem are discussing petitions from left-wing organizations to tie the hands of the soldiers standing in front of the Gaza protesters who want to break through the fence, the arson continues in the field of farmers...
 We demand that the IDF stop this [Palestinian] violence immediately".

 On 6 May, three Palestinians were killed at the southern end of the Gaza border fence.
 According to the IDF, they were carrying petrol bombs, an ax, wire cutters, an oxygen mask and gloves.

-On 7 May, Incendiary balloons launched from the Gaza strip set fire to a wheat field near Mefalsim and to the Be'eri Forest.
+On 7 May, Incendiary balloons launched from Gaza set fire to a wheat field near Mefalsim and to the Be'eri Forest.
 Similar to the firebomb kites, the incendiary balloon lofted an already-lit Molotov cocktail.
 The normally prevailing westerly winds propel the balloons to Israel, and the burning Molotov cocktail causes the balloons to explode in midair, with burning material falling to the ground below.

 It was reported by Haaretz that Hamas found itself in an "unprecedented" crisis and "dire" situation, and attempting to enter negotiations with Israel about establishing a long-term truce in order to ease the siege of the enclave, and lower tensions, without, as far as it is known, obtaining any clear response from Israel.
 The Israeli reluctance might, according to defense correspondent Amos Harel, lead to an explosion of rage on the forthcoming occasion of Nakba Day.